My Garden Zone Is

 Seasonal Colors and Placement of small shrubs

 Your goal should be to create a stunning and appealing visual effect without overwhelming nearby plants.
 Subtle contrasts to other plants in the area work best.
-We know that fall colors are beautiful, and nature creates many breathtaking combinations, making it difficult to decide on a group.
+We know that fall colors are beautiful, and nature creates many breathtaking combinations, making it challenging to decide on a group.

 If you plan to plant landscaping shrubs, the best time is the fall or early spring.
 The roots need time to grow and establish themselves, which enhances the likelihood of survival.